myuchu/delta-webinar-materials/README.md

 This data set was obtained from http://archive.ics.uci.edu/ml/datasets/Online+Retail.
 The source of the data is:
 Dr Daqing Chen, Director: Public Analytics group. chend '@' lsbu.ac.uk, School of Engineering, London South Bank University, London SE1 0AA, UK.

+This dataset was modified for the purpose of the Databricks Delta Webinar.
+Roughly 80,000 additional rows were generated and added to the dataset with some columns removed to simulate an inventory dataset.

 ### Data Set Information

-This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.
+This was originally a transnational data set that contained all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+It was modified to simulate an inventory stock.

 Attribute Information:

 StockCode: Product (item) code.
-Nominal, a 5-digit integral number uniquely assigned to each distinct product.
+Nominal, a string of characters uniquely assigned to each distinct product.
 Description: Product (item) name.
 Nominal.
 Quantity: The quantities of each product (item) per transaction.
 Numeric.
-InvoiceDate: Invice Date and time.
-Numeric, the day and time when each transaction was generated.
 UnitPrice: Unit price.
 Numeric, Product price per unit in sterling.
 Country: Country name.
 Nominal, the name of the country where each customer resides.